bigscreen/iconic-tab-bar/README.md

     app:tabDefaultColor="#CC4B4B4B"
     app:tabSelectedColor="#3F51B5"/>
 ```
-You must use the following properties in your XML to change your CircularImageView.
+You must use the following properties in your XML to change your IconicTabBar.
 ##### Properties:
 * `app:barBackground`       (color)     -> default #FFF
 * `app:tabDefaultColor`     (color)     -> default #757575